 Check Your Financial Adviser Now (and Every Year) or Regret It Later

-Fewer than 10% of investors use free background checks like Investor.gov, BrokerCheck or IAPD to check their financial advisers’ backgrounds.
+Fewer than 10% of investors use such free background checks as Investor.gov, BrokerCheck or IAPD to check their financial advisers’ backgrounds.
 These online tools are easy to use and full of important information, so get clicking.

 As I worked with several rookies who took part in this year’s NFL, NBA, MLB and NHL drafts, I noticed the lack of financial literacy in the professional athlete community – especially rookies.
 It’s insane the trust level they give to agents as well as those in their inner circle.

 But it’s not an isolated problem.
 Financial knowledge across the United States is weak overall, and a December 2019 FINRA Foundation “Investors in the United States” report revealed only a third of respondents are able to answer more than half of the 10 investing quiz questions correctly.
 In addition, 14% of respondents did not think they paid any investment fees.
 But the most shocking answer by far was that free investor-related tools – such as BrokerCheck and Investor.gov – are used by fewer than 10% of investors!

 It seems that the vast majority of investors are unwilling to do due diligence on their financial advisers, failing to examine the individuals who play such an important role in their financial success or destruction.

 Due diligence should be done before ever hiring a financial adviser and every year afterward.
 (Want more information?
 Sign up for Carlos Dias’ free webinar, Deciphering the Types of Financial Advisors, on Sept.
 24 or Oct.
 28.)
 Here’s how investors can get started: